GoogleChrome/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

   `addEventListener()` with `{ passive: false }`).

 - `document + keydown event`: `preventDefault()` for this combination is lethal.
-It renders the page largely useless, preventing keyboard scrolling, tabbing, and keyboard highlighting
+It renders the page largely useless, preventing keyboard scrolling, tabbing, and keyboard highlighting.

 - `document + mousedown event`: `preventDefault()` for this combination will prevent text highlighting with the mouse and any other "default" action that one would invoke with a mouse